lime360/lime360.github.io/wbarchive/index.md

 ## Information
 The archive mostly consists of opening and sometimes closing logos, and the film-specific variants.
-Fan-made versions are also included.
+Fanmade versions are also included.

 Each logo in each category is sorted chronologically by the film release year or the logo debut year.